lucaschirruINAF/SRT-Documentation/antenna.rst

 * XXL5 (for linear) or XXC5 (for circular):	1625--1715 MHz (VLBI band)

 For simultaneous LP observations, all combinations of the above configurations are allowed.

+* **Tri-band (K, Q and W) receiver**: ...

+* **Q-band receiver**: ...

+* **Caruso (W-band) receiver**: ...

+* **MISTRAL receiver**: ...

+Future receivers: the SRT was designed to accomodate up to 20 receivers.
+A 7-feed S-band receiver (3 -- 4.5 GHz) is undergoing testing and designed to be placed at the primary focus of the telescope (requiring the parabolic configuration).
+The receiver had its first light in November 2016 (for its central feed).
+The full commissioning of this receiver is expected to end in 2026.

 Backends